remind101/empire/docs/log_streaming.md

 is `kinesis`, but we hope to support more in the future.

-When using Amazon Kinesis log streaming, Empire will try to read the logs from the Kinesis stream named after the app id.
+When using Amazon Kinesis log streaming, Empire will try to read the logs from the Kinesis stream named after the app id (the UUID Empire automatically assigns to your app, upon creation).
 This means that the Kinesis streams need to pre-exist with logs in them before Empire can forward them to your terminal.
 We use [logspout-kinesis](https://github.com/remind101/logspout-kinesis) to do so.
 Our official [Empire AMI](https://github.com/remind101/empire_ami) also takes care of running logspout and activating Kinesis log streaming on Empire.